-The world comes together for a virtual vaccine summit.
-The U.S. is conspicuously absent.
+The world came together for a virtual vaccine summit.
+The U.S. was conspicuously absent.

 “More than one mechanism for supporting global health technologies — that may not be such as a bad thing,” he said.
 “If it was all under one umbrella, you risk that some strong-willed opinions would carry the day and you might not fund the best technology.”

-Hotez is working on a covid-19 vaccine that uses an existing, low-cost technology, previously used for the hepatitis B vaccine, precisely because he is worried about equitable distribution of vaccine.
+Hotez is working on a coronavirus vaccine that uses an existing, low-cost technology, previously used for the hepatitis B vaccine, precisely because he is worried about equitable distribution of the vaccine.

 “I’m not very confident that some of the cutting-edge technologies going into clinical trials, which have never led to a licensed vaccine before, are going to filter down to low- and middle-income countries anytime soon,” Hotez said.
 “I’m really worried.”

-Johnson and Morello contributed from Washington.
+Johnson and Morello reported from Washington.
 Karla Adam in London and Adam Taylor in Washington contributed to this report.